-We have found that when booking a specific room type, such as Volcano, Strip, Tower, or Stay-Well the Check-In clerks have always been very amiable to making you happy if you do not get the view you desire.
-For example, we booked a tower King but all the Strip View options were taken, however we able to swap over into a Stay-Well with Volcano view for free.
+We have found that when booking a specific room type, such as Volcano, Strip, Tower, or Stay-Well the Check-In clerks have always been very amiable in making you happy if you do not get the view you desire.
+For example, we booked a tower King but all the Strip View options were taken, however, we were able to swap over to a Stay-Well with Volcano view for free.
 As long as you booked a more expensive room they seem happy to swap you around as long as there is availability.
 If you just book the Resort or Run of the House there is little chance of swapping your room unless you pay for the upgrade or try the $20 Trick!

 - Price – $199-500 (per night)